 Driven by Volunteers

-Exterior work will be completed by four volunteer work camps bringing 1,000 to 1,200 youth and adult volunteers.
+Exterior work will be completed by three volunteer work camps bringing 1,400 youth and adult volunteers.
 Housing accommodations will be provided by local churches and Marshall University.
 Work camps consist of the following:

 - Mission Serve headquartered in Alpharetta, GA